SixdegreeLab/MasteringChainAnalytics/en/ch09/ch09-useful-queries-part1.md

 where id = 0xd78ad95fa46c994b6551d0da85fc275fe613ce37657fb8d5e3d130840159d822
 ```

 Combining the above relevant information, we can convert the price by analyzing the Swap records in the event log.
 In the query below, we take the latest 1000 transaction records to calculate the average price.
-Because the exchange is bidirectional, it may be exchanged from `token0` to `token1` or vice versa, we use a case statement to take out different values accordingly to calculate the transaction price.
+Since the exchange is bidirectional, it may be exchanged from `token0` to `token1` or vice versa, we use a case statement to take out different values accordingly to calculate the transaction price.
 In addition, we did not further obtain the price of USDC for conversion.
 After all, it is a stable currency and its price fluctuates less.
 When you need more accurate data, you can refer to the previous example to convert through USDC price information.

 ``` sql
 with op_price as (